 Join us at our annual fundraising event against Human Trafficking/Domestic Violence.

-Saturday, (Labor Day Weekend)
+Saturday, (Labor Day Weekend) - Riverside, California

-This years donations will allow Let Us!
+Donations will allow Let Us!
 Inc. to continue our Predator Awareness Workshop

 Your $25.00 donation per family of five includes: